silverstripe-archive/silverstripe-sphinx/docs/sphinx.md

   specifically defines $searchFields, $filterFields. e.g. `static $extensions = array('SphinxSearchable(true)'); // disable automatic inclusion of all subclass fields`

+## Many-Many and MVA in Sphinx

+Sphinx supports a feature called Multi-Value Attributes, in which a named attribute stored against an indexed document can have zero or more values, as compared to ordinary attributes that have one value.
+MVAs are good for representing relationships to other documents, as well as tags and categories where a document can have many.

+In the Sphinx module, these are declared in one of two ways:

+* filterable_many_many is suitable when the IDs related to are stored in a many_many relationship in the ORM.
+In this case, the module will automatically define the MVAs for you.

+* extra_many_many is used when there are multiple values per document, but the data does not come from a many_many relationship.

+extra_many_many is an array that maps attribute names to the sources of values for that attribute.
+The source can be one of two things: a SQL query or a callback.

+Consider this example:

+`
+	static $sphinx = array(
+		...
+		"extra_many_many" => array(
+			"attr1" => "select (' .
+SphinxSearch::unsignedcrc('SiteTree') . '<<32) | PageID AS id, DocumentID AS attr1 FROM Page_Documents'),
+			"attr2" => array("Page", "get_attr2_values")
+		)
+		...
+	);
+`

+This defines two MVA attributes, "attr1" which is defined by SQL, and "attr2" which is defined by callback.

+SQL MVAs must be a SQL statement that returns two columns, 'id' and a column of the same name as the attribute.
+The 'id' column will be a 64-bit sphinx document ID that identifies the document the MVA is attached to.
+The other column defines one of the MVA values for that document.This query is executed once when indexing, and will return MVAs for all documents.

+The callback variant works a little differently.
+For each document that is being indexed, the callback is called with the data object ID passed in.
+This function should return an array of int values which are the attribute values for that document, or null if the document has no values for that attribute.

 ## Notes on How Indexes are Constructed

 The Sphinx module automatically determines the indexes required for a given set